 - 1 dash Orange bitters

 Stir over ice, strain into a coupe, and garnish with two brandied cherries.

 Cocktail The Rusty Nail

 - 22.5 ml Drambuie

-Stir, strain over a large cube, garnish with a lemon twist
+Stir, strain over a large cube, and garnish with a lemon twist.

 Illicit Beginnings Of Glenlivet

-Glenlivet sources their water from local wells and their malt from Portgordon, Moray, Scotland.
-Glenlivet is currently owned by French Liquor giants Pernod Ricard, and the Glenlivet distillery also produces whisky which is used in Pernod Ricards other products such as Chivas and Royal Salute blended whisky.
+Glenlivet sources its water from local wells and its malt from Portgordon, Moray, Scotland.
+Glenlivet is currently owned by French liquor giants Pernod Ricard, and the Glenlivet distillery also produces whisky which is used in Pernod Ricards other products such as Chivas and Royal Salute blended whisky.